Bare And Tinned Copper Grounding Wire

 Optical fibers are used by utilities as an alternative to private point-to-point microwave systems, or communication circuits on metallic cables.
 OPGW as a communication medium has some advantages over buried.
 Installation cost per kilometre is lower than a buried cable.
 Effectively, the optical circuits are protected from accidental contact by the high voltage cables belo.

-• Grounding wire of external distribution box
+• Replacing the ground wire in the distribution box

 [PDF Version]

-• Minimum wire size for distribution box
+• Short wire or long wire for wiring in the distribution box

 High-Speed Optical & Silicon Photonics Insights